libp2p/specs/plaintext/README.md

 ### Exchange

-Once the plaintext protocol has been negotiated, both peers send an `Exchange` message containing their peer id and public key.
+Once the plaintext protocol has been negotiated, both peers immediately send an `Exchange` message containing their peer id and public key.

 Upon receiving an `Exchange` message from the remote peer, each side will validate that the given peer id is consistent with the given public key by